AiKell/SQL-Course-Project/README.md

 *Table showing the distribution of salary information in job postings*

-# What I leaned
+# What I learned
 Throughout this experience, I have enhanced my SQL toolkit with advanced skills:

-- **🧩 Complex Query Crafting:** Mastering advanced SQL techniques, adeptly merging tables and utilizing WITH clauses for effective temporary table management.
+- **🧩 Complex Query Crafting:** Mastering advanced SQL techniques, adeptly merging tables, and utilizing WITH clauses for effective temporary table management.
 - **📊 Data Aggregation:** Proficiency in GROUP BY operations, utilizing aggregate functions like COUNT() and AVG() to summarize data effectively.
 - **💡 Analytical Expertise:** Strengthening my problem-solving abilities, transforming queries into actionable insights through strategic SQL formulation.